Victim of Abortion and Religion in Ireland

-Yet, the Catholic Church considers abortion as inhumane and makes it a religious matter and accords an individual status for a fetus as it has life too.
-A thought that lingers on mind is that, Ireland is not a densely populated nation and the birth rate in the nations falling in the northern hemisphere is quiet low as compared to the countries nearing the equator that enjoy a moderate climate which is feasible for reproduction and growth.
+Yet, the Catholic Church considers abortion as inhumane and makes it a religious matter and accords an individual status for a fetus as it has a life too.
+A thought that lingers on mind is that Ireland is not a densely populated nation and the birth rate in the nations falling in the northern hemisphere is quite low as compared to the countries nearing the equator that enjoy a moderate climate which is feasible for reproduction and growth.

-1. An article published in The Guardian gives a vivid picture about the abortion rights around the world.
+1. An article published in The Guardian gives a vivid picture of abortion rights around the world.
 Click here

-2. An insight on policy and practice of abortion in India.
-Click here
+2. An insight into the policy and practice of abortion in India Click here

 Abhijit Sirdesai is law practitioner having prior industry-association with key multi-national organizations doing business in the field of legal process outsourcing in India.